What is Power Automate?

 Creating a Flow from a Blank Template

 Flows can be created either by starting from a blank template, or using one of Power Automate’s built-in templates.
 You also have the option of importing saved templates.
-Navigate to My flows to begin.
-You can also click on Team flows if you want to create a Flow to be shared by your team.
+Navigate to My flows to begin and choose New Flow.

 For this example, let’s say you have a Shared Folder on SharePoint.
-You will be adding documents to it and would like a tracked email sent out that notifies the members of your team that a new document has been added and needs their input.
-You need to be able to track who reads the email so you can make sure all team members have seen and edited the document.
+You will be adding documents to it and would like a measured (tracked) email sent out that notifies the members of your team that a new document has been added and needs their input.
+You need to be able to verify who reads the email so you can make sure all team members have seen and edited the document.

 1. Under the Create tab, you will see several options for building a Flow.
 For this example, we'll use Automated - From Blank.